cabrittin/parsetrakem2/README.md

 # parsetrakem2
 Python code for parsing [TrakEM2](https://imagej.net/TrakEM2) files.

+This is the accompanying code for
+Brittin, C. A. , Cook, S. J., Hall, D.H., Emmons, S. W., Cohen.
+N. A multiscale brain map derived from whole-brain volumetric reconstructions.
+Nature (in press). [biorxiv](https://doi.org/10.1101/2020.05.24.112870)

 The code is intended to link TrakEM2 data with [wormwiring.org](http://wormwiring.org/) data.

 ## Installation